bakdata/ci-templates/docs/actions/java-gradle-release/README.md

 # Description java-gradle-release composite action

-This action releases Java Gradle artifacts by createing a tag on GitHub.
+This action releases Java Gradle artifacts by creating a tag on GitHub.

 ## Usage